fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 |    Portable 78   |                  |                  | 3.78.3.1             | 3.78.4.0          | 3.78.X.Y             |
 |    Portable 259  |                  |                  | 3.259.3.1            | 3.259.4.0         | 3.259.X.Y            |
 |    Portable N    |                  |                  |                      |                   | 3.N.X.Y              |

-### Missing FSharp.Core References in .fsproj Project Files

-This section deals with how .fsproj project files that are missing an FSharp.Core reference are handled by different tooling.

-##### Visual Studio

-If there is no `FSharp.Core` reference  in your fsproj, Visual Studio will assume an environment of "latest", i.e. whatever version it's currently running against.
-The generated compiler command line has no `FSharp.Core` ref in it.
-The compiler will make the same fallback decision (assume reference to whatever version it is running) in order to determine the FSharp.Core version it will use as target.
-So for F# 4.0 it will be as if you referenced `FSharp.Core, Version=4.4.0.0, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a`.

-But that's where it gets tricky - the compiler actually has to resolve that version information to an assembly location.
-On Windows it will use MSBuild to do that resolution.
-With a regular install of the VF# tools on Windows, a reg key is written at `HKLM\SOFTWARE\Wow6432Node\Microsoft\.NETFramework\v4.0.30319\AssemblyFoldersEx\F# 4.0 Core Assemblies` which points to the appropriate `%ProgramFiles(x86)%\Reference Assemblies\...` location which should be used for compile-time resolution.
-MSBuild looks at AssemblyFoldersEx when determining candidate resolution paths (that's a general MSBuild extensibility mechanism).
-If you whack that key, then `FSharp.Core` winds up being resolved from the GAC, and that fails due to missing optdata/sigdata.

-So... for Visual Studio, the latest version of `FSharp.Core` can be obtained by inspecting the currently-executing code in Visual Studio, e.g. `fsi.exe`.
-But finding a suitable copy that sits next to optdata/sigdata requires outside assistance - either a reg key, a call to MSBuild or some other pointer to get you to `...\Reference Assemblies\Microsoft\FSharp\.NETFramework\v4.0\4.4.0.0\FSharp.Core.dll`.

 ### About Us